What better way to celebrate summer than with a list of some of Ottawa’s greatest patios?

 Romantic: The back patio at Murray Street Kitchen Wine Charcuterie is a slice of heaven.
 It’s sheltered from the street with interesting art and it becomes progressively shadier as the summer progresses (grapevines gradually fill in the overhangs).
 The Black Thorn Café on Clarence Street has a front patio that’s nice, but walk into the cobblestone courtyard and you’ll find their spacious back patio overlooks a sprightly fountain (currently under repair), some greenspace and the tin façade of a house mounted on the imposing stone walls of the Sussex Drive buildings.

 Social: Still romantic but a bit more social are the four restaurants that share the Clarendon Courtyard behind the shops on Sussex Drive between George Street and York Street.
 Fine dining awaits at the hip Social, the musically diverse Black Tomato, the inventive Courtyard Restaurant and the old-school Italian Mamma Grazzi’s Kitchen.
+Other social patios in ‘the market’ district include the trendy Metropolitain Brasserie Restaurant, the classy The Keg Steakhouse & Bar, and the contemporary Steak Modern Steakhouse Lounge.

 Sunniest: The Cornerstone Bar & Grill is on the southeast corner of Clarence Street and William Street and gets tons of sun.
 Likewise, the Earl of Sussex patio (Sussex Drive at Murray Street) benefits from a particularly sun-filled location.
 You can chase the sun through about 5 different outdoor locations at the Heart & Crown pub — the Irish Village complex has an interior courtyard, sidewalk locations on Clarence and Parent and upper and lower decks overlooking Murray Street.